Nonprofit staffing agency brings services to Augusta for those unemployed

 Their goal is to help people who are struggling to find jobs.

-During a ribbon cutting ceremony Wednesday, the Augusta- Aiken Bank of American contributed $100,000 to first step, helping provide job opportunities in the community.
+During a ribbon cutting ceremony Wednesday, the Augusta- Aiken Bank of America contributed $100,000 to first step, helping provide job opportunities in the community.

 First step has already connected hundreds of people with local businesses for jobs.
 Nickerson says they hope to bridge the gap for people unemployed in Augusta.